dewi-alliance/hotspot-manufacturers/template.md

 Startups welcomed!
 * Have you shipped anything in the past?
 What types of products have you shipped?
 * Which countries have you previously shipped regulatory approved products?
 (FCC, CE, etc.)
+* If you are a startup, are you partnering with another company?
+What experience does your team have?

 ## Which countries do you plan to ship to and get regulatory certifications for? (required)